 - Failure to maintain proper distance

-What You Can Do If Your Right To Safety Has Been Violated By a Negligent Truck Driver
+What You Can Do If You've Been the Victim in a Semi Truck Accident

 Whether you’re in Spartanburg, Columbia, Charleston, or elsewhere, you have a right to be safe on South Carolina's interstates.
 If someone violates that right, the law demands that they pay for the harm they've caused.

-Our firm is committed to making South Carolina's highways safer by holding reckless drivers and companies accountable for their actions.
+Our truck accident attorneys are committed to making South Carolina's highways safer by holding reckless drivers and companies accountable for their actions.
 While our clients are allowed to focus on their health, we focus on uncovering the exact reasons the collision occurred.
 We have traveled across the state helping families impacted by 18 wheeler wrecks, and would be honored to put our experience to work for you.
 You can reach us 24 hours per day through our "Live Chat" feature on the website, or simply call us at one of our convenient offices numbers above.
 We also encourage you to read additional articles we have written specifically for people impacted by trucking accidents.